Please Tell Me the Truth. Is There a Santa Claus?

 A Letter To Virginia

-The editor's poignant reply, published as an unsigned editorial was subsequently to became so famous that it has since been reprinted many times and in many languages.
-(I feel the newsman, Francis Church, who wrote the editorial, doubted that an eight year old had written the letter herself but may have been aided by one of her parents, hence his detailed reply.
-Nevertheless, I'm sure he also believed that same parent would read and explain his reply to her.)
+I feel the newsman, Francis Church, who wrote the editorial, doubted that an eight-year-old had written the letter herself but may have been aided by one of her parents, hence his detailed reply.
+Nevertheless, I'm sure he also believed that same parent would read and explain his reply to her.

 Victoria's letter and the editor's reply are shown in the New York Sun newspaper clipping below.